twentylemon/flow/README.md

 If not, you can still just write `flow::map` instead of `flow::intermediate::map`.

 ### Documentation at a Glance
-The best way to view all available functions, use the <a href="https://twentylemon.github.io/flow/doxy/namespacemembers_func.html">Namespace Members</a> page.
-It lists every important function and the namespace it sits in, indicating whether it is a generator, or an intermediate or terminal operation.
+The best way to view all available functions, use the [Namespace Members](http://twentylemon.github.io/flow/doxy/namespacemembers_func.html) page.
+It lists every function and the namespace it sits in, indicating whether it is a generator, or an intermediate or terminal operation.

 Examples
 --------